o-volosianskyi/todo/README.md

 ## Delete any item
 Click on the `"X"` button to remove feature from a storage.
-Unfortunately, there's still no re-render so you have to reload page to see changes.
-Hope I'll fix it soon :)
+Added auto re-rendering after removing feature